 From the inside, the shoes are lined with soft, mushy fabrics and equipped with an Ortholite foam insole.
 It provides shock-absorption and responsiveness at the same time.
 Beneath it, the Kompressor System is installed to absorb impact and cushion foot movement upon hard courts.

 The Propulse Blast shoes are exceptionally lightweight footwear.
 Our testers found them readily conforming to their foot structure, enabling carefree movement.
+Surely, this is one of the lightest tennis court shoes around.

 The ortholite insole of the shoes worked consistently to cushion the underfoot.
 Testers found it responsive and soft.
 It recycled the muscular energy of the feet by redirecting it upwards from the hard surface.
 This feature boosted players’ speed and allowed quick-paced gameplay.